dstroot/skeleton/README.md

   <img width="50" src="https://raw.github.com/gulpjs/artwork/master/gulp.png"/>
 </a>

-Many people use Express.js middleware to build assets, however I generally like a seperate build system like Grunt or Gulp.
+Many people use Express.js middleware to build assets, however I generally like a separate build system like Grunt or Gulp.

 Our build system compiles and minifies all assets and starts the app app using nodemon.
 Nodemon will restart node every time a server .js file changes.
 We also start a livereload server that will trigger a reload of your page in the browser when any client .js, .css, .jade or images change.

-To take advantage of the livereload functionality install Google Chrome and then using the chrome web store install the [livereload chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei). :exclamation: Click on the tiny center dot to turn on the livereload capability after you start up via `gulp`.
+To take advantage of the livereload functionality install Google Chrome and then using the chrome web store install the [livereload chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).

+:exclamation: Click on the tiny center dot to turn on the livereload capability after you start up via `gulp`.

 Now every time you make a change to a client component things will be recompiled and your browser will reload.
 Cool!